harridw/Course-5-Storm-Data/Storm_Data.md

 health hazard is measured by the number of fatalities and/or injuries with an event.
 The number of fatalities will be the primary metric for determining the population health hazard.

+The following analysis will show that a FLOOD represents the greatest economic consequence
+across all states, but few fataliies.
+However, EXCESSIVE HEAT is the greatest harzard to
+population health based on number of fatalities with little economic consequences.

 ## Data Processing
 A first step to our analysis is reading the data into R from the working directory.
 The data provided is a zipped csv file.
 We unzip and read into R using read.csv file.
 The code to read in the file, as well as a couple summaries of the data.